-Keep doors and windows sealed– Fruit flies are amazing little creatures who will travel miles to find a good meal or that perfect nesting spot don’t let them in or they can be harder to get rid of than that out of work college roommate that came by to visit and just won’t leave.
+Keep doors and windows sealed– Fruit flies are amazing little creatures who will travel miles to find a good meal or that perfect nesting spot so don’t let them in or they can be harder to get rid of than those out-of-work college roommates that came by to visit and just won’t leave.
 Keep doors and windows closed, even if you have kids and if they must be open to enjoy fresh air make sure they are properly screened.
-In commercial establishments, air curtain type fly fans should be installed on all doorways.
+In commercial establishments, air curtain-type fly fans should be installed on all doorways.

 Keep cleaning materials clean and dry– It may seem like a small thing but so is a fruit fly.
-Dirty dishrags and mops that are left damp can easily supply enough food and moister for fruit flies to consider them prime breeding grounds.
-Always wash rags and mops, especially those that have been used to clean up sweet beverage spills and hang them to dry.
-Fruit fly eggs require moister to mature and dry rags and mops are of little use to them.
+Dirty dishrags and mops that are left damp can easily supply enough food and moisture for fruit flies to consider them prime breeding grounds.
+Always wash rags and mops, especially those that have been used to clean up sweet beverage spills, and hang them to dry.
+Fruit fly eggs require moisture to mature and dry rags and mops are of little use to them.

 Keep drains clean– Both kitchen and bathroom drains can provide ideal locations for fruit flies to lay their eggs.
 There are two DIY methods of drain cleaning that come recommended for fruit fly prevention.
-One is to flush drains with boiling water and use a metal pipe brush available at many hardware supplies and then flush once again with more boiling water.
-This helps remove any particles that might be clinging to the pipe walls and providing a ready food source.
-The second method is to pour a mixture of, half a cup of salt, half a cup of baking soda and a cup of apple cider vinegar into the drain and let it sit overnight.
+One is to flush drains with boiling water and use a metal pipe brush available at many hardware suppliers and then flush once again with more boiling water.
+This helps remove any particles that might be clinging to the pipe walls and provides a ready food source.
+The second method is to pour a mixture of half a cup of salt, half a cup of baking soda, and a cup of apple cider vinegar into the drain and let it sit overnight.
 In the morning flush with boiling water.

-Keep garbage disposals clean– Disposal units are a natural haven for fruit fly eggs and larvae to develop in.
+Keep garbage disposals clean– Disposal units are a natural haven for fruit fly eggs and larvae to develop.
 They are generally always wet and a supply of food is constantly being delivered.
-Luckily, it is easy to clean a garbage disposal.
-Simply pour it full of ice add 1 cup of salt or vinegar and then run the disposal with the water running as you normally would.
-This scrubs out and food particles that might be stuck inside the disposal and as an added bonus will sharpen the blades of your disposal.
+Luckily, it is easy to clean garbage disposals.
+Simply pour it full of ice, add 1 cup of salt or vinegar, and then run the disposal with the water running as you normally would.
+This scrubs out food particles that might be stuck inside the disposal and as an added bonus it has been said that it will sharpen the blades of your disposal.